Why this Successful Plumbing Business Doesn’t Have a Website

 “We do a lot of maintenance on boilers, hot water tanks and such,” says Ann.
 “When we have those, we don’t need new customers, otherwise our steady clients’ maintenance work would end up getting pushed.
 The preventative maintenance deals are always best.”

 We’re so immersed in this because it’s been our life for so long and we love what we do.
 We get to work with our friends day in and day out, and that makes it all worthwhile.

-Asked what advice she’d offer Park Lane when the business was just getting started 32 years ago, Ann is unequivocal.
+Asked what advice she’d offer Park Lane when the business was just getting started over 30 years ago, Ann is unequivocal.

 “Maturity,” she says.
 “The younger us took everything personally because we didn’t have a lot of work.
 We had to put food on the table so we did jobs we probably wouldn’t do now and sometimes it came back to bite us.
 Don’t put all your eggs in one basket, like only working for one client.
 Don’t chase residential work — it’s too hard to collect.
 Don’t do things you’re not good at,” she says.